dancingbytes/imp/README.md

     require 'imp'

     Imp( "name-of-your-proccess", File.join("Path", "to", "log.file") ) do
       # do some work
     end

+    # or without logs
+    Imp( "name-of-your-proccess" ) do
+      # do some work
+    end

     # ... later
     Imp("name-of-your-proccess").start

     ### Lists of commands